arrayoutofbounds/terminal-panel/README.md

 terminal-panel
 ==============

+ A terminal interface and status icon.
+Fork of terminal-panel.
+Added API that allows any package to make a terminal in all OS.

 Terminal-panel executes your commands and displays the output.
 This means you can do all sorts of useful stuff right inside Atom, like:
 * run build scripts
 * start servers